excroll/Technical-analysis-indicators-in-CSharp-language/README.md

-# Technical analysis indicators in CSharp language
+# Technical analysis indicators in CSharp

 SUPERTREND, MACD, SMA, RSI, STOCH, BollingerBands, DonchianChannels, IchimokuCloud, and more...